3vilM33pl3/buckets/Readme.md

 ### Example
 Let's say you want to create a 3D model for a game.
 The model needs concept art and textures.
 For this you can create two buckets with expectations.
-The first bucket contains concept art and the second bucket the contains the 3D model.
+The first bucket contains concept art and the second bucket contains the 3D model.
 The first bucket has two expectations:
 1. The bucket has concept art
 2. The concept art is approved by the art director

-The second bucket has two expectations:
+The second bucket has three expectations:
 1. There is concept art for the model
 1. The bucket has a 3D model
 1. There are textures for the model